ZEraX4/FRAS/README.md

  name of the file by adding `-o [OUT]` parameter but then you will need to modify the `MainDialog.py` script to account for that).

- NOTE: There are other useful option in `Encode.py` script you can find them in the `-h` help parameter.
+ NOTE: There are other useful options in `Encode.py` script you can find them in the `-h` help parameter.

  Here's an example:
  ```bash